Vaccines to mobilize B cells for cancer

 PROJECT STATUS

-For our stage of development, we have developed and characterized our antigen through in vitro assays.
+Proof-of-concept studies have been conducted.
+We have developed and characterized our antigen through in vitro assays.
 We also verified that this antigen can induce specialized antibodies that recognize peptide MHCI molecules within a mouse model.
-Moreover, vaccination with our antigen protects against melanoma challenge in a prophylactic setting.
+Moreover, vaccination with our antigen protects against a melanoma challenge in prophylactic (Figure 2) and active therapy settings.
 Currently, we are conducting more in-depth analyses of the antibody response as well as evaluating our vaccine’s efficacy in treating existing tumors.

 Figure 2.
 Prophylactic efficacy of our vaccine.
 Naive or vaccinated immune competent mice were subcutaneously inoculated with murine melanoma cells.
 Subsequent tumor growth was monitored.